benjpac/playwright_playground/README.md

   - Test backend resilience under load.
   - Measure API/DB performance at scale.

-Both Lighthouse and Artillery can and should be integrated w/Playwright.
+Both Lighthouse and Artillery can be integrated w/Playwright.
 Implementation seems straight forward.
 Lighthouse is only for single page loads.
 Artillery can be wrapped around tests.

 https://playwright.dev/docs/test-timeouts --- Can also use aggressive Playwright timeouts.
 Assertion default of 5_000ms seems long.
 Test timeout depends on what the test is doing.